ACCESS NL > Relocating to the Netherlands > First three months > Formalities > Which formalities are needed when I move within the Netherlands?

 Where can I find dierenarts (veterinarian)?

 There are good dierenartsen (veterinarians) and animal hospitals in the Netherlands.
-Ask neighbours or friends for a recommendation, or look up dierenarts in the Yellow Pages or on Google maps using the filter ‘search nearby’.
-You can also contact the ACCESS Helpdesk for a list of veterinarians in your area.
+Ask neighbours or friends for a recommendation, or look up dierenarts on Google maps using the filter ‘search nearby’.

 Should I clean up after my dog?